-- 40 CFR 60.2, 60.4230(a), and 63.2), installation date, and start-up date of the replacement engine; - If applicable, documentation of the cost to rebuild a replacement engine versus the cost to purchase a new engine in order to support claims that an engine is not "reconstructed," as defined in 40 CFR 60.15 and 40 CFR 63.2; - 40 CFR part 60, subpart IIII (CI Engine NSPS) non-applicability documentation as appropriate; - 40 CFR part 60, subpart JJJJ (SI Engine NSPS) non-applicability documentation as appropriate; - 40 CFR part 63, subpart ZZZZ (RICE MACT) non-applicability documentation for major sources, as appropriate; - 40 CFR part 63, subpart ZZZZ (RICE MACT) non-applicability documentation for area sources, as appropriate; - [Explanatory note: RICE means reciprocating internal combustion engine.] - Documentation to demonstrate that the replacement does not constitute a major new source or major modification, as defined in Federal PSD rules (40 CFR 52.21), as follows: - Documentation to demonstrate that the replacement does not constitute a major new source or major modification, as defined in Federal PSD rules (40 CFR 52.21), as follows: - (A) If the replacement will not constitute a "physical change or change in the method of operation" as described in §52.21(b)(2)(i), an explanation of how that conclusion was reached shall be provided. - (B) If the replacement will constitute a "physical change or change in the method of operation" as described §52.21(b)(2)(i), the following information shall be provided: - (1) If the existing source is a "major stationary source" as defined in §52.21(b)(1): For each "regulated NSR pollutant" as defined in §52.21(b)(50), a demonstration (including all calculations) that the replacement will not be a "major modification" as defined in §52.21(b)(2).
+- (C) If the permitted facility is not a major source of HAP emissions as defined by 40 CFR 63.6585(b), documentation with calculations to show that the PTE of the facility, for HAP pollutants regulated under the Act, is below the level defined as a major HAP source in 40 CFR 63.6585(b). - (iii) Documentation to demonstrate that the replacement does not constitute a major new source or major modification, as defined in Federal PSD rules (40 CFR 52.21), as follows: - (A) If the replacement will not constitute a "physical change or change in the method of operation" as described in §52.21(b)(2)(i), an explanation of how that conclusion was reached shall be provided. - (B) If the replacement will constitute a "physical change or change in the method of operation" as described §52.21(b)(2)(i), the following information shall be provided: - (1) If the existing source is a "major stationary source" as defined in §52.21(b)(1): For each "regulated NSR pollutant" as defined in §52.21(b)(50), a demonstration (including all calculations) that the replacement will not be a "major modification" as defined in §52.21(b)(2).
 A modification is major only if it causes a "significant emissions increase" as defined in §52.21(b)(40), and also causes a "significant net emissions increase" as defined in §\$52.21(b)(3) and (b)(23).

 The procedures of §52.21(a)(2)(iv) shall be used to calculate whether or not there will be a significant emissions increase.
 If there will be a significant emissions increase, then calculations shall be provided to demonstrate there will not be a significant net emissions increase.
-These latter calculations shall include all source wide contemporaneous and creditable emission increases and decreases, as defined in §52.21(b)(3), summed with the PTE of the replacement unit(s).
+These latter calculations shall include all source-wide contemporaneous and creditable emission increases and decreases, as defined in §52.21(b)(3), summed with the PTE of the replacement unit(s).